Monetary Authorities - Central Bank: NAICS 521

 Workforce Statistics

 This section provides information relating to employment in monetary authorities - central bank.
 These data are obtained from employer or establishment surveys.
-The following tables present an overview of the industry including the number of jobs, mass layoffs, data for occupations common to the industry, and projections of occupational employment change.
+The following tables present an overview of the industry including the number of jobs, data for occupations common to the industry, and projections of occupational employment change.

-Employment and Layoffs
+Employment

 Data series Back